 Former President of the Commercial Spaceflight Federation

-NEWS Articles from Arete STEM Project
+NEWS from Arete STEM Project

 Arete STEM Project (Arete) and Edge of Space(EOS)– created a partnership focused on helping educators access launches on providers such as Blue Origin, Virgin Galactic, Exos Aerospace, and Worldview.
 In addition, Arete and EOS are collaborating to create a low cost stratospheric balloon launch option for educators and small businesses alike.